Emily Heseltine - Adolescents/Teenagers & adults counselling

-My interest in counselling developed from seeking the support I needed as a young adult and throughout many challenging situations I have faced in my life since.
-This has given me true insight into myself and others.
+I believe that the diverse and sometimes difficult challenges I've faced and overcome in my own life have given me true insight into myself and others.
 Through my personal and professional experiences, I have developed a genuine belief in the healing potential of a trusting relationship between two human beings.

 How can my counselling approach be helpful ?

-I believe people have the ability to find their own way through life, but there are times where having some support and acknowledgement of what you are going through is needed to help find that way.
-At times in our life we can struggle to make sense of things or see a clear way forward and I appreciate that it can sometimes feel difficult to open up to family or friends for fear of feeling judged, not meeting others expectations of you, or being offered unhelpful advice.
+It might be that you are struggling to make sense of things or see a clear way forward and I appreciate that it can sometimes feel difficult to open up to family or friends for fear of feeling judged, not meeting others expectations of you, or being offered unhelpful advice.
 This can can hold us back from being able to freely express our genuine thoughts, feelings and behaviours.

-My faith in the Person-Centred philosophy means that I trust that you know yourself better than than anyone else does.
+My approach values and trusts that you know yourself better than than anyone else does.
 My warm and empathic nature allows me to offer a safe and supportive space where I will invite you, at your own pace, to open up about things that are troubling you.
-I don't believe in a one size fits all approach and so it is important that I work collaboratively with you, so together we can look at the different things that may impact on how you are and what you do.
-Some of the most common problems counselling can help with are:
+I don't believe in a one size fits all approach and so it is important that I work collaboratively with you, where, together we can look at the different things that may impact on how you are and what you do in a way that suits your needs.

 My role is not to offer you my advice or make my own assumptions or judgements about your experience, however I will bring my knowledge and experience to help you make connections with all aspects of your-self, so that with this understanding you can begin to heal and feel empowered to make changes and choices in your life that are best for you.
 I believe that with the right help people have the potential to thrive as opposed to just survive.

 Training, qualifications & experience

 FdSc Degree qualified, Person-Centred Counselling/therapy University of Brighton.

 Level 1-3 qualification in therapeutic counselling.